knetikmedia/knetikcloud-java-client/docs/GamificationTriviaApi.md

 Create an import job

-Set up a job to import a set of trivia questions from a cvs file at a remote url. the file will be validated asynchronously but will not be processed until started manually with the process endpoint.
+Set up a job to import a set of trivia questions from a cvs file at a remote url. the file will be validated asynchronously but will not be processed until started manually with the process endpoint. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; TRIVIA_ADMIN

 ### Example
 ```java